 - Consciousness, or a person’s awareness, returns slowly.

-- A tonic-clonic seizure that lasts longer than 5 minutes needs immediate medical help.
+A tonic-clonic seizure that lasts longer than 5 minutes needs immediate medical help.
 If rescue medicine is available, it should be given.
 If rescue medicine is not available or does not work, call 911 for emergency help.

-- A seizure that lasts more than 10 minutes, or three seizures in a row without the person coming to between them, is a dangerous condition.
+A seizure that lasts more than 5 minutes, or three seizures in a row without the person coming to between them, is a dangerous condition.
 This is called status epilepticus; emergency treatment in a hospital is needed unless the rescue medicine stops the seizure.

 Tonic-clonic seizures can start in one or both sides of the brain.